 Maiko and Geisha Experience

-Maiko and geisha are female entertainers who dress in kimono to perform their skills, such as dancing, to entertain customers at banquets and parties.
-Through maiko and geisha experience, you can watch a show about Japanese-style salon culture, and you may also be actually entertained by maiko and geisha.
-Also, female participants may put on a maiko make-ups and dress in kimono, and walk down a street pretending to be maiko girls.
+Maiko and geisha are female entertainers who dress in kimono to perform their skills, such as dancing or music, to entertain customers at banquets and parties.
+Through a maiko and geisha experience, you can watch a show about Japanese-style salon culture, and you may also be actually entertained by maiko and geisha.
+Also, female participants may put on maiko make-up, dress in kimono, and walk down a street pretending to be maiko.

-Through ninja experience, you can actually dress like a ninja, and learn how to use various skills and tools ninja use such as shuriken (concealed weapon) and fukiya (blowgun).
-Also, through knowing about the history and about ninja itself, you may learn more deeply about their spirit, "nin=endurance.”
+Through ninja experience, you can not only dress like a ninja, but learn how to use various skills and tools used by ninja, such as shuriken (concealed weapon) and fukiya (blowgun).
+Also, through knowing about the history and about ninja itself, you may learn more deeply about their spirit, after all, the “nin” in “ninja” means “endurance.”

 Sado (tea ceremony) is one of the traditional Japanese arts.
-By experiencing sado, you will learn right postures, waste-less quiet motions, delicate attentions to your guests, and other important factors which will lead further understanding of Japanese spiritual culture.
+By experiencing sado, you will learn the art of proper postures, quiet motions, and paying delicate attention to your guests, and other important factors which will lead further understanding of Japanese spiritual culture.

-You will not only learn how to make sushi using your hands but also experience and study broadly about Japanese culture including the history of sushi and how to eat sushi.
-You can also learn about the interesting world of sushi and may know how deep and broad it is.
+You will not only learn how to make sushi using your hands, but also have the chance to experience and study Japanese culture in general, including the history of sushi, and how to eat sushi.
+Learn about the interesting world of sushi and get to know how deep and far-reaching it truly is.